 - CPAT Card

-*Completion of courses is required.
+*Completion of courses is required with a grade of C or better.
 In-progress courses are not accepted for application.

 Regional Fire Training Center Staff